trampgeek/moodle-qtype_coderunner/README.md

 'feedback_html' that fully defines the specific feedback to be presented to the student in place of the normal results table.
 It might still be a table, but any other HTML-supported output is possible such as paragraphs of text, canvases or SVG graphics.
+The *result_columns* field from the question editing form is ignored in this mode.

 Combinator-template grading is intended for use where a result table is just not appropriate, e.g. if the question does not involve programming at